oracle-quickstart/terraform-oci-open-lz/addons/sovereign-controls/readme.md

 A policy limit like this can be applied to any required policy.
 Note IAM related permisions need to be always assigned in the Home Region.
 If it's required to managed multiple segregated location with different regulations it's recommended to consider Child Tenancy set-up for different boundaries.

 ### Quota Policies
 Use Quota Policies in Oracle Cloud Infrastructure to control resource consumption/creation based on a region within compartments/Tenancy.
 Quota Policies limit the number of resources that can be created in a compartment/tenancy based on the region.
-In this example the customer wants to make sure there's no quota available in the other eu-madrid-2 (VLL for short) region.
+In this example the customer wants to make sure there's no quota available in the regions other than eu-frankfurt-2 (STR for short) region.
 ```
 zero compute-core quota /*/ in tenancy where request.region != 'eu-frankfurt-2'
 zero database quota /*/ in tenancy where request.region != 'eu-frankfurt-2'